 Advantages of a personal line of credit

-- Lower interest rates and fees than credit card cash advances, which makes it a less expensive option for long-term borrowing.
+- Often lower interest rates and fees than credit card cash advances, which can make it a less expensive option for long-term borrowing.

 - More flexible than a personal loan because it's a revolving credit account, so you can borrow money in small increments as you need it, rather than having to take a new loan each time.

-- Personal lines of credit do not require collateral to secure the loan.
+- Do not require collateral to secure the loan.
 That makes it ideal for people who do not own a home or don't want to put their home at risk through a home equity line of credit.

 Disadvantages of a personal line of credit